Communicating with Researchers

 External messages trigger an email to the researcher with a magic link back to their portal.
 The researcher can reply from the portal, and their response appears in the same thread in real time.

-Navigate to VDP > Email Templates to customize the messages your program sends automatically.
+Navigate to VDP > Message Templates to customize them.
 Kit uses a 3-tier template hierarchy:

-3. Program-level overrides — Templates scoped to a specific program (future).
+- Program-level overrides — Templates scoped to a specific program.

 The most specific template wins.
-If you create an account-level override for report_acknowledged, it replaces the system default for every program on your account.
+If you create an account-level override for report_acknowledged, it replaces the system default for every program on your account — for the purpose of pre-filling the reply composer, not the automatic acknowledgment email.

 Templates use Liquid syntax ({{ variable_name }}).
 Click the Preview button to see how a template renders with sample data before saving.